Leader to Leader

 Workshops

-Workshops throughout the program year feature MIT senior leaders and leadership development experts and provide opportunities for:
+Workshops throughout the program year feature MIT senior leaders, MIT Sloan and other faculty members, and leadership development experts.

 • Applying a theoretical framework for leadership to MIT-specific challenges